Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Protect Bees from Mosquito Spraying

 Contact your local agency in charge of spraying.
 Make sure officials know where you are and that you have beehives.

 If you live near farmers, reach out to them and request to know their spraying schedule.
-Most farmers appreciate hard working bees.
+Most farmers appreciate hard working bees and know the value of bee pollination.
 If you approach them in the right way, they are more inclined to help.

 Hive Placement Away from Street Spraying